dayofmythology/ase-prefun-test/README.md

 ### 2. Implement the Fizz Buzz Bingo

-1. Create and export a class called `FizzBuzz` in the file `lib/fizz-buzz.js` which provides a single public method `evaluate`.
+1. Create and export (default) a class called `FizzBuzz` in the file `lib/fizz-buzz.js` which provides a single public method `evaluate`.

 1. The `evaluate` method must accept a single argument of type `number`.